mslinn/sbt-ethereum-docs/docs/tasks.md

 The following SBT tasks and settings are provided by `sbt-ethereum`.
 Some require configuration, others do not.

+Whenever SBT REPL output is shown below, only a short prompt is shown (`>`).
+`eth-command-line`'s default prompt actually looks something like this:

+    eth on master in eth-command-line>

 ## `eth` Tasks and Settings

 ### `ethAbiForget`